Today’s quick dinner recipe is tostadas with homemade corn salsa. Fresh, fast, and flavorful are the words of the day.

 - Serve the homemade chips with the chicken, salsa and sour cream in bowls on the side.

 - How you eat them is a personal preference.
 I cover my chip with a layer of meat, one of sour cream and one of salsa, as pictured.
 My husband prefers to scoop toppings onto his plate and then use the chips to dip in here and there.
 My son nibbles at the chip and dips the chicken in the sour cream.
-Our daughter thrown the corn on the floor, eats the tomatoes and smears sour cream in her hair.
+Our daughter throws the corn on the floor, eats the tomatoes and smears sour cream in her hair.
 There really are no rules.